Jonathan Nolan: Career

 Nolan and Lisa Joy wrote a pilot for an adaptation of Westworld, Michael Crichton's 1973 science fiction Western thriller of the same name.
 On 31 August 2013, it was announced that HBO had ordered a pilot for a show, with Nolan, Joy, Weintraub, J. J. Abrams, and Bryan Burk as executive producers, and Nolan making his directorial debut.
 The pilot was subsequently picked up to series, with Nolan and Joy as co-showrunners, and premiered on 2 October 2016.
-In November 2016, HBO renewed the show for a 10-episode second season, that started in April 2018.
+In November 2016, HBO renewed the show for a 10-episode second season that started in April 2018.
 On 1 May 2018, following the first two episodes of Season 2, the series was renewed for a third season.

 In 2019, it was announced that Nolan and Joy had signed a $150 million deal to create The Peripheral for Amazon Prime Video.
 Since they signed on, they earned at least $20 million a year as part of their first-look deal with Amazon Studios.
 Alongside The Peripheral, they executive produced the series Fallout, based on the popular video game series in collaboration with Bethesda Game Studios, as part of the deal.
 In 2025, it was reported Nolan and Joy had signed on to executive produce the series Wolfenstein, also based on the game series by Bethesda Softworks, in collaboration with developer MachineGames for Prime Video.
+In May 2026, it was also reported Nolan and Joy had signed on to executive produce a series adaptation of the fantasy novel Fourth Wing.
+In June 2026, it was also reported Nolan and Joy had signed on to executive produce a live-action series reboot of Jem and the Holograms.